aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/sections/get-all/_index.md

 This REST API allows you to get a list of sections or section breaks that are contained in the document.

-Please note that the SDKs of this Cloud API are available in Python, C#, Java, C++, Ruby, PHP, Node.js, Swift and Go programming languages.
+The Cloud SDKs are available in Python, C#, Java, C++, Ruby, PHP, Node.js, Swift and Go programming languages.

 ## REST API’s Resources